SIT703 - Computer Forensics and Investigations

-This unit will allow the student to explore various options available to organisations in investigating problems and attacks on their computer systems.
+In this unit, students explore various options available to organisations to investigate problems and attacks on their computer systems.
 It enables students to develop knowledge of laws governing the IT domain and apply approaches to investigating cyber-crime using digital forensic techniques.
-A range of computer forensic frameworks and generate their own framework in order to assist organisations with systematically documenting, analysing and solving cyber security issues.
-In SIT703, students will study exploitation techniques including shellcode, DLL hooking and authentication eavesdrop.
-They will learn how to use system log files, domain authentication and registry mechanisms to acquire digital evidence.
-They will identify the existence of rootkits and learn how to prevent attacks.
-The key focus of SIT703 is on identification, preservation, analysis and presentation of digital evidence related to a misuse or intrusion to an enterprise-level system.
+A range of computer forensic frameworks will be discussed to systematically assist organisations in identifying, analysing, and reporting cyber security issues.
+In addition, students will study exploitation techniques and use system log files, domain authentication and registry mechanisms to acquire digital evidence.
+The key focus of the unit is on the identification, preservation, analysis and presentation of digital evidence related to misuse or intrusion into an enterprise-level system.

 Unit Fee Information